 - Your make-up payments are still considered late.
 Find out the company’s policy for reporting late payments to credit bureaus when a payment arrangement is in place.
 This will help you know how this might affect your credit history.

 A budget billing plan lets you pay a flat charge each month for services.
 It’s based on an estimate of what you’re going to use each month, usually based on your past usage.
 Before you decide to accept a budget billing plan:

 - Take a look at your prior usage and monthly payments to see if the plan makes sense for you.
 A budget billing plan helps you avoid monthly spikes when usage is high — like in winter — and lets you plan your monthly expenses.
 But if you go over the estimated usage, you’ll have to pay extra at the end of the year.
-So think carefully about whether you’ll be able to keep the utility usage within the amount estimated.
+Consider whether you’ll be able to keep the utility usage within the amount estimated.
 And at the end of the year, if you had to pay extra because you used more than they estimated, consider reviewing your budget billing plan agreement.

 - Ask about fees and credits.
 Ask if the plan charges administrative fees, how much they are, and when they are due.
 Also, find out if you’ll get a refund if you use less than expected or if this will become a credit on next year’s bill.

 Get ideas and tools to help you manage your money at consumer.gov.

 Many utility companies offer advice on how to conserve electricity, water, and gas.
 Look on the company’s website or in their bill inserts or brochures.

 Consider an energy audit.
 This involves finding out where you’re wasting energy and how well your heating and cooling systems work.
 The U.S. Department of Energy offers a do-it-yourself energy audit tool to help you do this.